-Paragraph 54.1 requires MCSO to document whether any contraband or evidence was seized from any individual, and nature of the contraband or evidence.
-During this reporting period, MCSO attained a compliance rate of 93%, which is an improvement from the previous quarter's rating of 86%.
+Paragraph 54.l requires MCSO to document whether any contraband or evidence was seized from any individual, and nature of the contraband or evidence.
+During this reporting period, MCSO attained a compliance rate of 90%.
 MCSO continues to reinforce this requirement and the need for thorough supervisory reviews.